cockroachdb/docs/src/current/v24.1/node-shutdown.md

 <section class="filter-content" markdown="1" data-scope="drain">

 An operator [initiates the draining process](#drain-the-node-and-terminate-the-node-process) on the node.
-Draining a node disconnects clients after active queries are completed, and transfers any range leases and Raft leaderships to other nodes, but does not move replicas or data off of the node.
+Draining a node disconnects clients after active queries are completed, and transfers any [range leases]{% link {{ page.version.version }}/architecture/replication-layer.md %}#leases) and [Raft leaderships]({% link {{ page.version.version }}/architecture/replication-layer.md %}#raft) to other nodes, but does not move replicas or data off of the node.
 When draining is complete, you can send a `SIGTERM` signal to the `cockroach` process to shut it down, perform the required maintenance, and then restart the `cockroach` process on the node.

 {% capture drain_early_termination_warning %}Do not terminate the `cockroach` process before all of the phases of draining are complete.
-Otherwise, you may experience latency spikes until the leases that were on that node have transitioned to other nodes.
+Otherwise, you may experience latency spikes until the [leases]({% link {{ page.version.version }}/architecture/glossary.md %}#leaseholder) that were on that node have transitioned to other nodes.
 It is safe to terminate the `cockroach` process only after a node has completed the drain process.
 This is especially important in a containerized system, to allow all TCP connections to terminate gracefully.{% endcapture %}

 {{site.data.alerts.callout_danger}}
 {{ drain_early_termination_warning }} If necessary, adjust the [`server.shutdown.drain_wait`](#server-shutdown-drain_wait) and the [termination grace period](https://www.cockroachlabs.com/docs/stable/node-shutdown?filters=decommission#termination-grace-period) cluster settings and adjust your process manager or other deployment tooling to allow adequate time for the node to finish draining before it is terminated or restarted.